I want to take a second to talk pricing, price objections, dealing with pushback, and dealing with negotiation on price.

 Listen, you don’t owe your buyer a price.
 I know a lot of times buyers come and ‘say look we’ve only budgeted fifty thousand dollars for this but your product costs 60 to 65 thousand.’
 They want you to give them a 10 to 15 thousand dollar break.
 When they say this here’s your answer to them – No. No, I’m not going give you fifteen thousand dollars because you budgeted only fifty thousand dollars.

 That makes no sense to me.
-What matters the most in this situation is whether or not the value is there.
+What matters the most in sales objection handling is whether or not the value is there.
 The value is determined by the size of the Gap or to put it another way the value is determined by the outcome they’re trying to achieve in comparison to where they are today.

 For instance, if you sell something that saves a bunch of time and currently, today, they’re losing a quarter of a million dollars a year because of this lost time, they’re also losing to their competitors to the tune of fifty thousand dollars a deal, and let’s say their revenue’s down or the revenue is flat, and they’re behind on their goals by a million bucks.
 Right there is about two million dollars in problems.
 Two million dollars in problem that they’re having not including their clients are unsatisfied because it takes too long to do stuff.